semaphoreci/semaphore/docs/docs/reference/api.md

 ### Get job logs

-NOTE: Instead of using the API to fetch job logs, you can also use [sem cli tool](/reference/sem-command-line-tool/#sem-logs) to perform the same action.
+NOTE: Instead of using the API to fetch job logs, you can also use [Semaphore CLI tool](./semaphore-cli#sem-logs) to perform the same action.

 ```text
 GET https://<org_name>.semaphoreci.com/api/v1alpha/logs/:job_id